sububer/alg-ds-py/README.md

 # alg-ds-py
-basics algs in python for exercise
+basics algs in python for fun and no profit.